Dear Fellow Residents,

-Please join us in tipping our hats to all of the contributors to the 2019 Campaign.
+Please join us in acknowledging all of the contributors to the 2020 appeal listed on the enclosed donor roll.

-As always, funds provided by our friends and neighbors will be used to equip our first responders with life-saving tools that are not covered by the operating budget.
+As always, funds contributed to the Woodside-Portola Valley Fire Protection Foundation by our friends and neighbors will be used to equip our first responders with life-saving tools and essential resources that are not covered by the operating budget.

 With thanks for your consideration,